deskflow/deskflow/README.md

 * [Lan Mouse](https://github.com/feschber/lan-mouse) - A Rust implementation with the goal of having native front-ends and interoperability with Synergy.
 * [Input Leap](https://github.com/input-leap/input-leap) - A Synergy-derivative with the goal
-  of continuing what Barrier started (now a dead Synergy fork).
+  of continuing what Barrier started (a now dead Synergy fork).

 ## FAQ